Sarah Ferguson: 2012 Turkey legal incident

-On 13 January 2012, the Ministry of Justice of Turkey issued an international arrest warrant for Sarah.
+On 13 January 2012, the Ministry of Justice of Turkey issued an international arrest warrant for Ferguson.
 She had travelled to Turkey in 2008 and covertly filmed a Turkish state orphanage.
-The Turkish authorities alleged that Sarah made a false declaration when entering the country (in regard to her motives for visiting Turkey), trespassed into a Turkish Government institution, and also invaded the privacy of children.
+The Turkish authorities alleged that Ferguson made a false declaration when entering the country (in regard to her motives for visiting Turkey), trespassed into a Turkish Government institution, and also invaded the privacy of children.
 These charges carry sentences of up to 22 years imprisonment.
 Turkey and Britain have an extradition treaty; however, Home Office officials have stated:

-Turkey maintains that Sarah distorted information about the orphanage and used an isolated incident in a smear campaign against the Republic of Turkey.
+Turkey maintains that Ferguson distorted information about the orphanage and used an isolated incident in a smear campaign against the Republic of Turkey.
 Turkey invited international human rights organisations to inspect any orphanage of its choosing to show its transparency in relation to the issue.

 On 5 May 2012, the trial began into the charges brought by the Ankara State Prosecutor's office.
 Cansu Şahin, representing Ferguson, who was not present, told the Ankara court that her client has apologised and would like to plea-bargain with the prosecution.

+Health

+In June 2023, it was announced that Ferguson had been diagnosed with an early form of breast cancer following a routine mammogram.
+She successfully underwent a single mastectomy at King Edward VII's Hospital, and her doctors stated her prognosis as "good".
+She also underwent reconstructive surgery following her mastectomy.

+In January 2024, it was announced that Ferguson had been diagnosed with melanoma after having several moles removed for analysis.